 - Participate in activities designed to acquaint new students with the campus and its community

 The Sisu Seminar introduces students to the goals of a university education, the skills needed for university success, and the programs, services, and facilities available.

 Orientation programs are provided at the start of the fall and spring semesters.

 Academic advising is a dialogue between student and advisor to promote responsible and appropriate choices and facilitate a successful academic experience.
 Each student is assigned an academic advisor in the student’s selected program of study.
 If a student changes his or her program of study, the office of the University Registrar assigns a new advisor.

 Disability Student Services (DSS)

 It is the mission of Disability Student Services to guide students with diagnosed disabilities to self-advocate for both their academic and personal needs.
 DSS provides eligible students with course and testing accommodations and access to auxiliary aids and services like Learning Ally audio books.

-To qualify for DSS services, a student must present appropriate documentation that specifically states the disability.
+To qualify for DSS, a student must present appropriate documentation that specifically states the disability.
 Once enrolled, DSS participants are required to renew specific student accommodations each semester.
-The DSS program director assists students in arranging accommodations and completing the required paperwork.
-The Director of Academic Success and Student Life, located in Mannerheim 114, monitors and assists students with individual course accommodations.
+The Academic Success Coach assists students in arranging accommodations and completing the required paperwork.
+The Dean of Students, located in Mannerheim 114, monitors and assists students with individual course accommodations.